gaboesquivel/gaboesquivel/content/projects/legal-agent.md

 # LegalAgent

-AI assistant with both voice and chat capabilities into LegalAgent's React Native (Expo) mobile app.
-This assistant empowers lawyers to swiftly access case information, providing contextual legal support, document summaries, and procedural guidance.
+An AI legal platform with Expo voice and chat, RAG for case and document context, and administrative controls.